Iron Circus Comics accepts for review all unsolicited proposals submitted in accordance with our submission guidelines.

 Ideas.
 Nope.
 Please submit complete proposals only.

 Emailed declarations that you plan to submit a proposal, or requests for permission to submit a proposal.
-Yes, I want to see your proposal.
-That’s why I put up the submissions page!
+Yes, we want to see your proposal.
+That’s why we put up the submissions page!
 Please read it and follow the instructions.

 Incomplete creative teams.
 If you’re an artist without a writer, or a writer without an artist, please find a partner before submitting your proposal.
 ICC can’t play matchmaker!

 Proposals for freelance publishing/fulfillment work.
-ICC is not available for hire to oversee or fulfill Kickstarters for third parties, store print runs we don’t represent, or handle freelance pre-press.
+ICC is not available for hire to oversee or fulfill crowdfunding projects for third parties, store print runs we don’t represent, or handle freelance pre-press.